 Start small.
 There’s no need to try to change an entire organization to make a difference.
 Think of how you’d like your sphere of influence, the 10-20-30 people that you interact with most, to start behaving and embody that.

 You have to be the culture change you wish to see in your world.
 Beekeeper is an employee engagement and team communication app that caters to non-desk workforces.
-Our customers such as Marriott, Heathrow Airport, and Seaboard Foods experienced immediate operational improvements and elevated corporate culture.
+Our customers such as Marriott and Heathrow Airport experienced immediate operational improvements and elevated corporate culture.